Reasons to go

 Riding from a luxury lodge

 Many of the lodges include a few horse riding excursions as part of their all-inclusive packages, so you can spend a day exploring Torres del Paine on horseback before returning to a luxurious private room in the evening.
-Not only can you choose your excursions the night before, taking into account the weather and how your legs are feeling, you can intersperse horse riding with day hikes, fly fishing or bird watching.
+Not only can you choose your excursions the night before, factoring in the weather and how your legs are feeling, you can intersperse horse riding with day hikes, fly fishing or bird watching.

 Dotted around the national park are several working estancias, each of which act as a great base for a day or two of horse riding.